 President: From the marketing perspective, it’s very critical.
 When your prospect gets distracted and you don’t have integrated messaging, approach, integration between sales and marketing, you could still sell, but you lose the ability to create greater momentum and velocity with the prospect with a consistent story.

-Driving Consistent measurable lifts in revenue growth needs a comprehensive data strategy.
-Align your data vendor to your goals and process, and also ensure that the data vendor you choose is capable of supporting your current needs.
+Driving Consistent measurable lifts in revenue growth needs a comprehensive data strategy and global data.
+Align your b2b data providers offering global data appending services to your goals and process, and also ensure that the b2b data providers you choose are capable of supporting your current needs.